What is agender?

-Go by any pronouns they want.Seek social or legal name and gender marker changes.Dress in any way they want.Take hormones or undergo any of the many surgery options for medical transition, or opt-out completely.Become parents, if they choose to.
+Go by any pronouns they choose.Seek social or legal name and gender marker changes.Dress in any way they choose.Take hormones or undergo any of the many surgery options for medical transition, or opt-out completely.Become parents, if they choose to.

 📚 More information you may like:

 Is Gender Dysphoria Required?Advice for Questioning PeopleAdvice for Trans Youth (13+)Social vs Legal Name ChangeNeutrois.comAgender - LGBTA WikiAgender - Gender WikiAgender - Nonbinary wikiGender-Neutral Parent TitlesGender-neutral titles - Nonbinary wikiHormones Simply ExplainedI Think My Child Might Be Trans or NonbinaryNonbinary Support blogXenogenders Explained - Nonbinary wiki

 🔗 Long press or right click on a term to copy the link to its definition.

 ✅ Definitions are not written in stone and may change over time with colloquial usage, as they always have.

 ✅ Labels are tools for self-expression, not rigid rules you must follow.